Possible Ways Forward: Pregnant During Apprenticeship

 South Africa

-• If you are taking classes, go to the office of student support (OSS) for assistance.
+• If you are taking classes, contact the Office of Student Support (OSS) for assistance.
 They will arrange for you to take a leave of absence (LOA) rather than de-register

 Talk to your module coordinator and work manager.
 You may be asked to show the baby’s birth certificate.